 - Submit your CDL medical documents:

-Note: It may take 7–10 business days to update your record after receiving your documents.
-Please be sure to submit current documents prior to the expiration of your documents on file.
+Note: After we receive your documents, it could take 7–10 business days to update your record after receiving your documents.
+Please be sure to submit current documents before your documents on file expire.